-If you are a fan of Marlboro, Camel, or any other famous cigarette brands, imported to India, you should better start stocking up, as Indian government is currently debating over possible restrictions on the importations of tobacco products and a total ban on foreign presence in wholesale sales of cigarettes and other tobacco products.
+If you are a fan of Marlboro cigarettes, Camel, or any other famous cigarette brands, imported to India, you should better start stocking up, as Indian government is currently debating over possible restrictions on the importations of tobacco products and a total ban on foreign presence in wholesale sales of cigarettes and other tobacco products.

 The measure is considered two years after India’s authorities prohibited direct investment of foreign companies into cigarette production industry.

 Local Department of Finance has sent a letter to the Ministry of Commerce asking it to consider implementing restrictions on imports of cigarettes in the latest foreign trade legislation.